Sopefoluwa/Sopefoluwa/README.md

 - 👋 Hi, I’m @Sopefoluwa
 - 👀 I Love analyzing, cleaning and manipulating data
-- I am skilled in using Excel, Sql Tableau to clean, process anlyze and visualize data
+- I am skilled in using Excel, Sql, Power BI, Python and R  to clean, process anlyze and visualize data
 - 🌱 I’m currently learning R programming
 - 💞️ I’m looking to collaborate on various data analysis projects
 - 📫 How to reach me adeleyesope76@gmail.com